 Start during pregnancy and before if you can.
 If you are reading this after your baby is born, don’t fret.
 Start now.
 You may want to just skip to rule 2.

 Exercise and stay as healthy as you can while pregnant.
 Your baby will benefit from you looking after yourself.
-Take your nutritional supplements and eat well, this helps the neurological system wire up as well as possible.
-Move.
-Dance, swing, sway, rock, and keep your exercise going as long as possible before the birth – yoga, pilates, gym, run, walk… whatever you can.
+Take your nutritional supplements and eat well, this helps the neurological system wire up as soundly as possible.
+Move!
+Dance, swing, sway, rock, and keep your exercise going as long as your obstetrician allows – yoga, pilates, gym, run, walk… whatever you can.
 Babies exposed to movement, even in utero, are born with higher neurological scores.
 Sing every day, even if you are out of key.
 The vibrations from your voice are very stimulating to your growing baby.
 Play music too.
 Watch GymbaROO’s free online series for expecting couples to understand how to give your baby the very best start to learning and life.

 2. Avoid bogus advice.
 Start thinking critically.